mja65/Emu68-Imager/docs/amigautilities.md

 # PiStorm utilities and features included

-Besides the usual Workbench Tools, Utilities and System Programs we also included all necessary and usefull **PiStorm** utilities and also a selection of **Programs** that will help you with the PiStorm and Emu68 startup.<br>
+Besides the usual Workbench Tools, Utilities and System Programs we also included all necessary and useful **PiStorm** utilities and also a selection of **Programs** that will help you with the PiStorm and Emu68 startup.<br>
 Both are placed in the same named folders on the Workbench: partition.

 # PiStorm tools